Pwd9000-ML/blog-devto/posts/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 az login
 ```

-Next we will create our `Azure AD App` by running the following in a powershell console window:
+Next we will create our `'Azure AD App'` by running the following in a powershell console window:

 ```powershell
 # a name for our azure ad app